Nicaragua vote begins with Ortega seeking 4th term, opposition jailed - Up News Info

 Article content

-Last year, the ruling party brought in a new law criminalizing dissent, and in recent months foreign journalists have been barred from entering the country.
+Last year, the ruling party brought in a new law criminalizing dissent, and in recent months foreign journalists have been barred from entering.

 One Reuters reporter was turned back by border agents last Friday, while another, a Nicaraguan citizen, was turned away in September.

-International observers were allowed into the country only from allies like Russia, not critics like the European Union or the Organization of American States (OAS).
-Some election monitoring was being done from the capital of neighboring Costa Rica, San Jose.
+International observers were allowed into the country only from allies including from Russia and some Latin American leftist movements, not critics like the European Union or the Organization of American States (OAS).

 Advertisement